About the Awards

-The 2022 NALFO Staff Achievement Award nomination period is now open!
 Each year, the National Association of Legislative Fiscal Offices (NALFO) invites nominations for the NCSL annual Legislative Staff Achievement Awards.
 Each NCSL professional staff association may give up to two awards to recognize outstanding staff.
-Nominate legislative fiscal staff for the awards by Friday, May 6, 2022.
 Nominations can be for individuals, project teams or entire offices.

 A letter of nomination, plus two additional letters of support, and any additional supporting materials are encouraged, and should describe and document how the nominee has met one or more of the criteria noted below.
 Letters of nomination and support can be offered by legislators, peers, or other legislative staff.